In the army medical, you’ll be asked in detail about your medical history. Here’s what you need to know.

 - Spina bifida.

-- Past history of leukaemia or malignant lymphoma.
-Must be disease and treatment free for 5 years.
+- History of leukaemia or malignant lymphoma, unless free of disease and treatment for at least five years.

 Bones and joints

-- Knee cartilage operation within the last year.
+- Knee pain, or knee cartilage operation within the last year.

 - All fractures within the last year (but not fingers or collarbone).

-- Complete loss of a thumb or big toe.
+- Loss of a limb, thumb, or big toe.